Cape Trafalgar

+Cape Trafalgar (/trəˈfælgər/; Cabo Trafalgar [ˈkaβo tɾafalˈɣaɾ]) is a headland in the Province of Cádiz in the southwest of Spain.
 Cape Trafalgar lies on the shore of the Atlantic Ocean, northwest of the Strait of Gibraltar.
 The International Hydrographic Organization defines the western limit of the strait and the Mediterranean Sea as a line that joins Cape Trafalgar to the north with Cape Spartel to the south.

+Cape Trafalgar was the site of the 1805 epic naval Battle of Trafalgar, in which the Royal Navy commanded by Admiral Horatio Nelson defeated a combined French and Spanish fleet, in the War of the Third Coalition.